+Courses taken Credit/No Credit do not fulfill requirements for load considerations by the Veterans Administration if the final grade assigned is No Credit.

+PASS/FAIL COURSES

-Pre-MAE students are advised that courses used to meet Credit Courses taken Credit/No Credit do not fulfill requirements for load considerations by the Veterans Administration if the final grade assigned is No Credit.
-All take any course Credit/No Credit.
-PASS/FAIL COURSES Some Truman courses have a Pass/Fail grading system instead of "A" to "F" grading.
-Primary examples of Pass/Fail courses include Freshman Week and some state certification requirements cannot be taken Credit/No students should consult their advisors prior to deciding to internships.
+Some Truman courses have a Pass/Fail grading system instead of "A" to "F" grading.
+Primary examples of Pass/Fail courses include Truman Week and some internships.
 Students receive either a "P" (Pass) or "F" (Failure) grade.